 Sounds great right?
 But Shepard sure doesn’t sugarcoat the facts about getting a book published.

-So let’s get the skinny from Shepard on just how to navigate around nine of the most common mistake-icebergs that are often responsible for shipwrecking the dreams of many first-time children’s authors and illustrators.
+So let’s get the skinny from Shepard on just how to navigate around nine of the most common mistake-icebergs that are responsible for shipwrecking the dreams of many first-time children’s authors and illustrators.

 9 Mistakes Children’s Book Authors Make That You Don’t Have To

 For Writers: “Unless you’re an artist yourself, editors will want to match you with professional illustrators of their own choice, said Shepard.
 “Sending someone else’s pictures with your words can count against you.”